Alan King: Career

 King began his comedy career with one-liner routines and other material concerning mothers-in-law and Jews.
 His style of comedy changed when he saw Danny Thomas in the early 1950s.
 King realized that Thomas was speaking to his audience, not at them, and was getting a better response.
 King changed his own style from one-liners to a more conversational style that used everyday life for humor.

 His wife had persuaded the New Yorker to forsake Manhattan for suburban Forest Hills, Queens.
-In the 1950's he and his family lived in Rockville Centre, New York, and later in Kings Point, Long Island, where he lived for the rest of his life.
+In the 1950s, his family and he lived in Rockville Centre, New York, and later in Kings Point, Long Island, where he lived for the rest of his life.
 There, he developed comedy revolving around life in suburbia.
 With many Americans moving to the suburbs, King's humor took hold.

 Like many other Jewish comics, King worked the Catskill circuit known as the Borscht Belt.

 He was soon opening for Judy Garland, Patti Page, Nat King Cole, Billy Eckstine, Lena Horne, and Tony Martin.
 When Martin was cast in the movie Hit the Deck, he got King his first movie role.

 He played small roles in movies in the 1950s, but disliked stereotypical roles that he described as "always the sergeant from Brooklyn named Kowalski."
 Typical of this was his role as Sgt Buzzer in the WW2 film On the Fiddle (1961).

 His career took off after appearances on The Ed Sullivan Show, The Perry Como Show, and The Garry Moore Show.

-He emceed President John F. Kennedy's inauguration in 1961.
+He performed at President John F. Kennedy's inaugural ball in 1961.

 Living just outside New York City, King was frequently available when Ed Sullivan needed a short-notice fill-in.
 He became a regular guest host for The Tonight Show Starring Johnny Carson.

 He hosted the Oscars in 1972.